akbartus/Handwriting-Recognition-in-VR/README.md

 To learn more about OpenCV.js and its various uses, please refer to: https://github.com/akbartus/OpenCV-Examples-in-JavaScript.
 To see another creative use of drawing in web VR, please refer to: https://github.com/akbartus/VR-Doodle-Painter.
+To see handsfree handwriting recognition, using similar functionality refer to: https://github.com/akbartus/Web-Based-Touchfree-Handwriting-Recognition

 ### **Demo**
 The repository contains the following implementations/demos: